espressif/esp-dl/docs/en/specification_of_config_json.md

 # Specification of config.json

-> The config.json helps to convert coefficient.npy in float-point to C/C++ in bit-quantize.
+> The config.json file saves configurations used to quantize floating points in coefficient.npy.

 ## Specification

-Each item of config.json stands for the configuration of one layer.
-Take the following code as an example.
+Each item in config.json stands for the configuration of one layer.
+Take the following code as an example:

 ```json
 {